kmkluaymaii/Interactive-Lab-Hub/Lab 3/README.md

 Our initial script:
 1. Starting the interaction

 User: “I can’t sleep, please tell me a story.”

 [Device waits 1 second]

 Device: “Of course.
 What kind of story would you like to hear?”

 [Device waits up to 4 seconds for a response]

-2. Choosing a story
+3. Choosing a story

 User: “Horror.”

 [Device waits 1 second]

 Device: “Alright then, here goes.
-In a faraway place, there was a haunted house…” [Device continues speaking for a few seconds, then listens for interruptions.]
+In a faraway place, there was a haunted house…”

+[Device continues speaking for a few seconds, then listens for interruptions.]

-3. User interrupts
+5. User may interrupt at any point of the story

 User: “Wait, a haunted house or castle?”

-[Device immediately pauses the story and waits 1 second to make sure the user has finished speaking.]
+[Device pauses (probably has a 1-2 second delay) the story and waits 1 second to make sure the user has finished speaking.]

 Device: “It’s a haunted house, reader.
-And within the house, there was a spirit…” [Device continues the story.]
+And within the house, there was a spirit…”

+[Device continues the story.]

 The user can also interrupt with commands such as “pause,” “stop,” “continue,” or “change the story.”
 The device prioritizes the user's speech over the story whenever it detects an interruption.

-4. Ending the story
+7. Ending the story

 [Story finishes]

 [Device waits 2 seconds]

 Device: “Hope that helped.
 Sweet dreams!”

 [Device becomes idle/quiet and waits for the next interaction.]